0xPolygonMiden/miden-base/docs/architecture/accounts.md

 > An immutable and unique identifier for the `Account`.

-The `Account` ID is a single field element (`felt`) of about 63 bits.
-The four most significant bits encode:
+A 63-bit long number represents the account ID.
+It's four most significant bits encode:
 - [**Account type:**](#the-accounts-type) basic or faucet.
 - [**Account storage mode:**](#the-accounts-storage-mode) public or private.